 P1: 5.2 - Climb up the gully to the first bolt about 25 feet up.
-Continue RIGHT to a scenic belay in a saddle overlooking the East face.
+Continue up another 20ft to the next bolt and bare right up the gully to a belay in a saddle overlooking the east face.
 This is a 40m pitch.
-4 clips and slings to chain anchors.
+4 or 5 bolts and slings to chain anchors.

-P2: 5.6 - Sling a nice cantaloupe off the belay and climb directly up the vertical groove over large watermelons and pumpkins, traverse camel hump back onto "Regular Route".
+P2: 5.6 - Sling a nice cantaloupe off the belay and climb directly up the vertical groove over large watermelons , traverse camel hump back onto "Regular Route".
 11 bolts to chains under a large bench.

 P3: 5.4 - Climb up to a bolt and cut left across the groovy ledge and up a knobby ramp.
 Sling a few rocks and clip 3 bolts to chain anchors in basalt band.